 It sounds ridiculous to put going on holiday up there with such blatantly unpleasant things, but perhaps not if you take a step back and look at it.

-All in all, then, holidays look fantastic on paper, but in reality they force you to do stacks of work up front and they’re often disappointing when you get there.
-It’s little wonder that people say you need the first week to try and unwind and the second week to actually enter holiday mode.
+All in all, holidays look fantastic on paper, but in reality they force you to do stacks of work up front and they’re often disappointing when you get there.
+It’s little wonder that people say you need the first week to unwind and the second week to actually enter holiday mode.

-There’s a report that came out a few weeks ago about the impact of stress on the amygdala, the part of the brain that regulates emotion.
+There’s a report that came out recently about the impact of stress on the amygdala, the part of the brain that regulates emotion.
 It turns out that it can react to stress in a fraction of a second – much faster than was previously thought.

 One good way to work on this is with the free download we offer.
 It has some excellent deep-breathing techniques, and they really work.
 They can help you stay calm in times of stress, and there are multiple other tools on there.

-What can be helpful is to give yourself a digital detox when you get to your destination.
+What can also be helpful is to give yourself a digital detox when you get to your destination.
 To tell yourself that by turning off your phone and iPad, you really will be OK and that the world will continue without you.

 Trust me on this – none of us are as important at work as we tend to think.
 When I used to work in advertising and would return to a thousand emails, I just used to delete them all.
 It was liberating.

-Havening can help
+How the hypnotherapy tool called Havening can help

 If you have an inclination towards anxiety, self-help is something you can work on on a daily basis.
 A great technique is called Havening, which I’ve explained in several earlier blogs.
-It’s a fantastic way to let go of negative emotions, and ‘load up’ on positive ones.
+It’s a fantastic way to let go of negative emotions and ‘load up’ on positive ones.

 Hypnotherapy for anxiety can be a big help, too.
-Unlike with hypnotherapy for smoking, which usually requires a single-session, things can be slightly more involved with anxiety, as there’s often a lot to address, sometimes going back years.
+Unlike with hypnotherapy for smoking, which usually requires a single session, things can be slightly more involved with anxiety, as there’s often a lot to address – sometimes going back years.